techwithjl/data-cleaning-projects/README.md

 ---

-## 3. Student Performance Data Cleaning
+## 3. Students Performances Data Cleaning
 **Folder:** `students-performances/`

 The raw dataset had missing values only in categorical/text column `parental_education`, with no numeric relationships to recover from.